SdgTestEnvironment/sdg-indicators/_pages/en/about_platform.md

 ## Possible amendments until 2030

 The existing set of indicators is undergoing two major revisions in 2020 (already completed) and 2025.
 The [IAEG-SDGs](https://unstats.un.org/sdgs/iaeg-sdgs) (Inter-Agency and Expert Group on Sustainable Development Goal Indicators) has been commissioned to coordinate these revisions.
 During the revisions, new indicators may be added to the set, and existing indicators may be replaced or removed.
-The changes will be incorporated as quickly as possible on the SDGs online platform.
+The changes will be incorporated as quickly as possible on the SDG online platform.

 ## Comparison of SDG and DNS indicators